Multi-partonic medium induced cascades in expanding media: Inclusive jet suppression

 \subsection{Path-length dependence of jet suppression and jet $v_2$}

 The path-length dependence of jet suppression can be studied using the jet $v_2$ evaluated in a simple approximation \cite{Zigic:2018smz} as

 where $L^{in}$ and $L^{out}$ are path lengths in the direction of the event plane and in the direction perpendicular to the event plane, respectively.
 Values of $L^{in}$ and $L^{out}$ were obtained from a hard sphere model where vertices of hard processes and directions of back-to-back initial partons in the azimuthal plane were randomly generated in the overlapping region of two spheres.
 The mapping between the impact parameter and $N_{coll}$ values is done using a Glauber model~\cite{Loizides:2017ack}.
 It should be stressed that this approach represents a tool for basic investigation of the relation between the medium expansion and the jet $v_2$, rather than a modeling with a full description of the problem.
 The values $L^{in}$ and $L^{out}$ for different centralities are listed in Tab.~\ref{tab:hardsphereparams}.
+As the impact of nPDFs and vacuum-like emissions has no intrinsic azimuthal dependence and it cancels in the ratio (\ref{eq:v2}), we show the results only for the default input parton configuration.

 The upper left panel of Fig.~\ref{fig:v2allprofs} shows the jet $v_2$ evaluated as a function of $\pT$ for central collisions ($N_{coll} = 1580$) along with the result of measurements from Refs.~\cite{Aad:2013sla,ATLAS:2020qxc}.
 One can see that the magnitude and the trends of the jet $v_2$ distribution obtained from the calculation match those seen in the data.
 The upper right panel of Fig.~\ref{fig:v2allprofs} shows the jet $v_2$ evaluated as a function of $N_{coll}$.
 Both $\pT$ and $N_{coll}$ dependence of jet $v_2$ show rather small differences among static, static soft, and exponential medium.
 The results for Bjorken medium with $t_0=0.1$~fm differ significantly from results for other medium profiles.
 Even larger difference can be seen for the Bjorken medium with two different choices of $t_0$ shown in lower panels of Fig.~\ref{fig:v2allprofs}.
 These observations have similar implications as those discussed in the case of the rapidity dependence of $\Raa$: the impact of the medium expansion can be largely scaled out by a suitable choice of $\qhat_0$, which is however not the case for the starting time of the quenching; the jet $v_2$ remains sensitive to choice of $t_0$.
 This is in agreement with findings of the sensitivity of $v_2$ on $t_0$ published in Ref.~\cite{Andres:2019eus} which was done in more complex modeling of the collision geometry, but less complex modeling of the medium induced showering than in this paper.